jonhare/DISCnetMachineLearningCourse/Thursday/practical-part1/keras-tutorial.md

 Running the example, the accuracy on the training and validation test is printed each epoch and at the end of the classification error rate is printed.

-Epochs may take a second or so on the Titan X, although will take a fair bit longer on the CPU (perhaps ~46s per epoch).
+Epochs may take a second or so on the GPU, although will take a fair bit longer on the CPU (perhaps ~46s per epoch).
 You can see that the network achieves an error rate of 1.06, which is better than the simple multi-layer perceptron model above.

 	Using TensorFlow backend.
 	Train on 60000 samples, validate on 10000 samples